WHAT IS LSAY?

 WHO’S WHO IN LSAY?

-LSAY is managed and funded by the Australian Government Department of Education and Training, with support from state and territory governments.
+LSAY is managed and funded by the Australian Government Department of Education, Skills and Employment, with support from state and territory governments.

 The National Centre for Vocational Education Research (NCVER) provides analytical, reporting and publishing services for LSAY.
 Between 1995 and 2007, these services were provided by the Australian Council for Educational Research (ACER).

-Wallis Strategic Market & Social Research conducts the phone and online interviews for LSAY and provides the de-identified data to NCVER.
+Wallis Social Research conducts the phone and online interviews for LSAY and provides the de-identified data to NCVER.

-NCVER works closely with the Department of Education and Training and Wallis to design the survey questions.
+NCVER works closely with the Department of Education and Wallis to design the survey questions.
 For further information please contact us

 Resources are available to help you to understand and explore results from LSAY.
 This includes a range of publications for researchers and policymakers and users of the LSAY data.
 A number of data tools are also available on the Data page.